Amplify-and-Forward Relaying for Hierarchical Over-the-Air Computation

-At the second slot, the $M$ relays amplify their respectively received signals $\{r_{m}\}$ and forward them concurrently to the fusion center.
-Let $\beta_m\in\mathbb{C}$ denote the transmit (complex-valued) coefficient at relay $m\in{\cal M}$ for forwarding.
-Then, the transmitted signal by each relay $m\in{\cal M}$ is
+In the second phase, the $M$ relays amplify the respectively received signals $\{r_{m}\}_{m\in{\cal M}}$ and forward them concurrently to the FC.
+Let $\beta_m\in\mathbb{C}$ denote the complex-valued AF coefficient at each relay $m\in{\cal M}$.
+Then, the transmit signal of relay $m$ at the second phase is

 Let $P_{R,m}$ denote the maximum transmit power budget at relay $m$.
-We thus have the individual power constraints at the $M$ relays as
+The individual power constraints at the $M$ relays are

-Furthermore, let $g_m\in\mathbb{C}$ denote the channel coefficient from relay $m$ to the fusion center.
-The received signal at the fusion center is given by
+Furthermore, let $g_m\in\mathbb{C}$ denote the channel coefficient from relay $m$ to the FC.
+The received signal at the FC is given by